andrewshadura/blogue/content/2020-01-31-fsanitize-address.markdown

 One of the lessons I learnt from this way: never underestimate the compiler’s built-in tools.
 At least, not the sanitisers!

 Oh, just in case you want to see more: the patches currently live at the [Apertis GitLab](https://gitlab.apertis.org/pkg/development/imx-code-signing-tool/merge_requests/2/).

+**2020-02-18 Update**: This post has also been published at Collabora’s website: <https://www.collabora.com/news-and-blog/blog/2020/02/18/using-gcc-sanitisers-to-get-a-nasty-bug-fixed>